 If you fly in to Glasto and rather do a road trip around the festival up to Wales, then have a look at our Around Glastonbury tour.

 Start this unique road trip in Munich.
 Where Bavarian tradition meets Rock music history.

 Follow the traces of Freddie Mercury as the Queen lead singer once lived in Munich.
-Visit the world’s highest Rock Museum and explore the Olympic Walk Of Stars.
+Visit the Olympic Tower and explore the Olympic Walk Of Stars.
 Find out where Oasis had a fist fight in a luxury hotel and enjoy relaxed hours in one of the numerous beer gardens.